-Prop 19 California Strategies And Prop 13 Protections
+How to Avoid Property Tax Reassessment: California Prop 19 California Strategies and Prop 13 Protections

 CunninghamLegal offers advanced legal strategies to avoid property reassessments under California Proposition 13 and Proposition 19.
-New strategies now available for Prop 19 transfers to children after the February 2021 deadline.
-Protect your Prop.
-13 property tax Caps!
+New strategies are now available for Prop 19 transfers to children after the February 2021 deadline.
+Protect your Prop 13 property tax caps!

 By James L. Cunningham Jr., Esq.

-If you own any real estate in California – residential or otherwise – the property tax caps offered by Proposition 13 can play a dramatic role in your life.
+If you own any California real estate – residential or otherwise – the property tax caps offered by Proposition 13 can play a dramatic role in your life, especially after Califorina Prop 19.

 Unfortunately, few California residents realize just how complex and dramatic the role of Prop 13 property reassessments may be.

-It’s tragically easy to accidentally trigger a reassessment under Prop 13 that might increase your property taxes five- or ten-fold.
-It’s also easy to mishandle a transfer of property during your lifetime, or mis-draft a Living Trust in a way that destroys everyone’s rights to a tax cap that avoids taxes of many thousands a year.
+It’s tragically easy to accidentally set off Prop 13 reassessment triggers that might increase your property taxes five- or ten-fold.
+It’s also easy to mishandle a transfer of property during your lifetime, or mis-draft a Living Trust in a way that destroys everyone’s rights to a tax cap that avoids taxes of many thousands of dollars a year.

 To the delight of government tax authorities, people make huge California Prop 13 mistakes every day, simply by failing to understand the complexities of the laws, not consulting a qualified attorney, or not proactively claiming reassessment exclusions to which they may be entitled.

-In this guide, we’ll explore how to avoid a property tax reassessment, California Prop 19 and Prop 13 details, and some of the Prop 19 loopholes that California’s homeowners can use.
-Or you may want to simply click here to book a free call with a client specialist.
+In this guide, we’ll explore how to avoid a Prop 19 tax reassessment, the details of California Prop 19 and Prop 13, and some of the Prop 19 loopholes that California’s homeowners can use.
+I also encourage you to click here and book a free call with a client specialist to discuss your specific situation.

-That’s because with limited exceptions—and barring aggressive countermeasures—California Prop 19 eliminates a parent’s ability to leave to their children or grandchildren their Proposition 13 taxes and tax base.
-Nearly all Property will be reassessed at its current fair market value—with one very small exception.
+That’s because, with limited exceptions—and barring aggressive countermeasures (see the webinar on this page)—California Prop 19 essentially eliminates a parent’s ability to pass their Proposition 13 tax base to their children or grandchildren.
+This means property tax reassessment after death is now virtually unavoidable for most families.
+Nearly all real property will be reassessed at current fair market value—with only one narrow exception.

 Under Prop 19, the only Prop 13 tax base that can be transferred to your children is that of your principal residence to your child—and then your child themselves must live on the property as their principal residence.
 If that’s not enough, if the home is worth more than $1M, your home may be partially or entirely reassessed, with a partial or complete loss of your Proposition 13 tax benefit (See below, “What Parent to Child Exclusion Still Exists,” for more details).